datanav/docs/configuration.rst

 anything other than a "2xx Success" `HTTP status code <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes>`_, the transform will raise an exception.

-The endpoint is free to decide how the entitites are transformed.
+The endpoint is free to decide how the entities are transformed.
 It'll just have to produce a list of zero or more entities from the entities it was posted.
 This means that entities can be transformed, filtered out or new ones created.

 Properties